 The Birdeye dashboard collects review data from both you and your competitors so that you can see how well your business is doing with pleasing customers compared to similar businesses in your area.
 You’ll be able to view data visualizations showing your Net Promoter Score against your competitors.

 Want to find your Net Promoter Score using surveys instead?
 No problem.
-Birdeye gives you fully-customizable surveys that allow you to collect feedback easily and effectively.
+Birdeye gives you fully customizable surveys that allow you to collect feedback easily and effectively.

 Review text can provide valuable insights into what’s working and what’s not with your business.
 Birdeye can help you sort through this review text easier than ever.
 Birdeye’s Natural Language Processing engine Athena scans customer reviews to find the issues that customers care about the most.